 Whilst public available ontologies are often a popular place to start in text mining activities, there are many inherent factors that reduce the overall accuracy and confidence of the results.
 To be clear, this is not a criticism of the resources themselves, which are incredibly valuable contributions to our scientific ecosystem.
 Rather, using such resources that were never intended for text analytics will always yield poor results unless time is taken to fine-tune them for this purpose.

 SciBite’s VOCabs are specifically designed for their application in text mining and can address the issues discussed above and many more associated with non purpose-specific sources.
-Whether it’s a public or private ontology you want to rapidly scan over millions of documents – why not drop us a line today and see for yourself the quality of the results we can help you achieve.
+Whether it’s a public or private ontology you want to rapidly scan over millions of documents – get in touch with the team today and see for yourself the quality of the results we can help you achieve.

 Perfect for those new to bio-ontologies or who work with ontologists - a whole new vocabulary deciphered!Read